Hulk Hogan

 Hulk Hogan and Jennifer McDaniel

 His marriage to McDaniel lasted 12 years.
-In March 2022, news broke that the wrestler was once again single.
+In March 2022, reports surfaced that the wrestler was single again.

-In September 2023, 70-year-old Hulk tied the knot for the third time.
+In September 2023, 70-year-old Hulk tied the knot for a third time.
 His new bride was 45-year-old yoga instructor Sky Daily.

 Hulk Hogan and Sky Daily